laser-institute/supervised-machine-learning/module-4/sml-4-case-study-key.md

 Here, we'll carry out several feature engineering steps.

 Read about [possible steps](https://www.tmwr.org/recipes.html) and see more about how the following five feature engineering steps below work.
-Like in the previou slearning labs, this is the step in which we set the recipe.
+Like in the first module, this is the step in which we set the recipe.

 -   [`step_normalize()`](https://recipes.tidymodels.org/reference/step_normalize.html): normalizes numeric data to have a standard deviation of one and a mean of zero
 -   [`step_dummy()`](https://recipes.tidymodels.org/reference/step_dummy.html): convert nominal data (e.g. character or factors) into one or more numeric binary model terms for the levels of the original data.